 1. Floating Power Plants: Challenges with power

 Closer to home in Africa, power generation is arguably the biggest problem holding the continent back in its quest for growth and development, resulting in a vicious cycle of low investment, little public spending, poor growth, little job creation resulting a low tax base for governments to attract further investment.
-In general, power generation capacity in Africa is small, and with numerous problems caused by old and ageing infrastructure as well as large maintenance backlogs.
-These issues continually result in power supply interruptions which damage GDP and therefore hinder economic development.
-Part of the problem in increasing capacity is time to get power projects producing power; delays in land acquisition, approvals, environmental challenges and host of others result in low power generation capacity.
+In general, power generation capacity in Africa is small, and numerous problems are caused by old and ageing infrastructure as well as large maintenance backlogs.
+These issues continually result in power supply interruptions that damage GDP and hinder economic development.
+Part of the problem in increasing capacity is time to get power projects producing power; delays in land acquisition, approvals, environmental challenges and a host of others result in low power generation capacity.

 2. Overcoming the challenges with Floating Power Plants